 I began writing fiction at around the same time, starting a fantasy novel.
 However, after reading a book about turning Pantsers (aka Discovery Writers, who don't know what they're writing until they have written it) into Plotters or Planners, my novel was dead in the water.

 It didn't stop me from writing, however.
 I had an idea for something that didn't fit into the novel, so I wrote it and ended up with a short story.
 I realised that I'd created a whole world, an entire narrative universe, so I continued to write more stories from this place.
 Before I knew it, I had created an anthology with the title Paranormal City.
 The ideas didn't stop coming, and I continued to write more short stories set in this imaginary city.
-I've now completed three more anthologies in the series, created another five anthologies which are offshoots of the series, completed a science fiction novel, started another two sci-fi novels, plus a novella.
+I've now completed three more anthologies in the series, created another eight anthologies which are offshoots of the series, completed a science fiction novel, and started another two sci-fi novels, plus a novella.
 I'm also working on a follow-up book to the original self-help book.
 Oh, and I've added over 65,000 words to the original novel.

 I've been supported in the past few years by writing coach Annalisa Parent and the members of the Writing Gym.
 I also joined a local U3A writers' group that we've named the Whittlesey Wordsmiths.
-We've already self-published four books of our own writings.
+We've already self-published six books of our own writings.

 These days I spend my time split between reading, writing, working on my computer, helping my mother, and looking for teaching and software opportunities.